VillarGabriel/VillarGabriel/README.md

 - 👋 Hi, I’m @VillarGabriel
 - 👀 I’m interested in learn how to program.
 I wish to be an excellent Dev.
-- 🌱 I’m currently learning the basics (Html, CSS, JavaScript, etc.)
+- 🌱 I’m currently learning the basics (Html, CSS, JavaScript, etc.),
-- 💞️ I’m
-- 📫 How to reach me ...
 - 😄 Pronouns: Batman.
+Whatever I don't care too much about this.
 - ⚡ Fun fact: I used to be a Skateboarder.
 But my broken leg don't.
 LOL

 <!---